-Within the museum is a gift shop offering a wide range of Alaska State Trooper memorabilia and souvenirs.
-Proceeds fund charity activities and museum upkeep.
+At the museum is a gift shop offering a wide range of Alaska Law Enforcement memorabilia and souvenirs.
+Proceeds fund the museum and community activities.

 Membership is open to active and retired AST personnel and commissioned members of the Dept of Public Safety.
 Associate membership is open to non-commissioned members of DPS and other law enforcement agencies.

 Formed in the late 1960s as a conduit to approach the State Legislature for an improved retirement system, the Fraternal Order of Alaska State Troopers (FOAST) has evolved into a valuable charitable and fraternal organization with no political involvement.

 FOAST supports and funds statewide youth activities recommended by the Department of Public Safety personnel.
 We promote and fund youth safety programs such as the Safety Bear ID, reflector, and coloring book.
 We fund law enforcement education programs.
 And we maintain law enforcement history through the Alaska Law Enforcement Museum.
 FOAST also fraternally supports law enforcement throughout Alaska.

 FOAST has sponsored and managed the annual CSI Forensic Science Camp for teenagers.
 The event is a week-long summer camp applying hands-on science skills within a law enforcement environment for middle and high school age children.
 The Camp is held at the Alaska State Crime Laboratory.
 FOAST also funds the highly successful statewide Safety Bear ID Card and Reflector Program.
 Since 1995, FOAST has contributed over $620,000 to various youth programs across the state.

 The Fraternal Order of Alaska State Troopers has established a K-9 Memorial Fund to assist the State Troopers whenever there is loss of one of their K-9 partners.